rosaba/dec_project_01/README.md

 1- In case pipeline fails, how to handle missing data for the filaure days 2- Add etl update and time
+3- Right now instead of using data from postgres sql we are using extracted data in pandas dataframe.